thomaskopalidis/DeepLearningproject/README.md

-# DeepLearningproject
+# DeepLearning and ML project
-Compilation of python code
+Compilation of python code and R